UkoeHB/bevy_simplenet/README.md

 ## Client authentication

-Servers have three options for authentication clients:
+Servers have three options for authenticating clients:
 - `Authentication::None`: All connections are valid.
 - `Authentication::Secret`: A connection is valid if the client provides `AuthRequest::Secret` with a matching secret.
 - `Authentication::Token`: A connection is valid if the client provides `AuthRequest::Token` with a token produced by your backend.